k2view-academy/K2View-Academy/articles/10_enrichment_function/01_enrichment_function_overview.md

   **Example:**

-  Customer 123 has five Subscriber and each Subscriber has 10 INVOICE records.
+  Customer 123 has five Subscribers and each Subscriber has 10 INVOICE records.
 The Root function that populates the INVOICE LU Table runs five times for Customer 123.
 The Enrichment function on INVOICE LU Table runs only once per instance, after all populations runs for all tables in the LU schema.

 ### When Should I Use Enrichment Functions?